 My mom, being a Navy nurse, returned to nursing.
 As we got to be college-aged, she took her renewal course and got back into the nursing role that she loved so well.
-Dad, in time, became her last help mom, also.
+Dad, in time, became her last patient.